Best Paris Itinerary 5 Days

 Tuileries Garden

-Practical Tip: The park is open daily from 7:00 am or 7:30 am to 7:30 am, 9:00 pm or 11:00 pm, depending on the season.
+Practical Tip: The park is open daily from 7:00 am or 7:30 am to 7:30 am, 9:00 pm, or 11:00 pm, depending on the season.

 At the end of the Champs Elysées, just after Place de la Concorde, is the beautiful Tuileries Garden, perhaps the most famous park in Paris.
-The garden was designed by Vaux-le-Vicomte, who also designed the Gardens of Versailles.
+The garden was designed by Vaux-le-Vicomte, who also created the Gardens of Versailles.
 This gives you an idea of how beautiful this park is.

 Louvre